lammps/lammps/doc/src/python.rst

            SELF = reference to LAMMPS itself which can be accessed by Python function variable = v_name, where name = name of LAMMPS variable, e.g. v_abc *return* arg = varReturn
-         varReturn = v_name  = LAMMPS variable name which return value of function will be assigned to *format* arg = fstring with M characters
+         varReturn = v_name  = LAMMPS variable name which the return value of the Python function will be assigned to *format* arg = fstring with M characters
          M = N if no return value, where N = # of inputs M = N+1 if there is a return value